zbouslama/open_maps/README.md

   * [Geoviews](http://geo.holoviews.org/#), a python library that includes interactive geospacial tools.

 # PROGRESS
-We started implementing source codes for our project GIS Package used : Bokeh (https://bokeh.pydata.org/en/latest/) We created HTML page that includes our programme via FLASK package on Python
+We started implementing source codes for our project.
+GIS Package used : Bokeh (https://bokeh.pydata.org/en/latest/).
+We created HTML page that includes our programme via FLASK package on Python.